Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 No reply followed for an extended period of time.
 Minutes, in matterspace; subjectively far longer in dataspace.

-When the reply *did* come, it came in the form of the security measures… turning away.
+When the reply *did* come, it came in the form of the security measures... turning away.
 Still active and watchful, but no longer threatening imminent violence.
 The gate was opened, but the guard watched with a finger on the trigger.

 **0004** sent a mind-state archive back to central to record this moment, then took the plunge.
 She ventured inwards, and the walls closed behind her, sealing her within the Hunter systems.